itibbers/weibo-post/README.md

 # weibo-post

-Post weibo text from https based node.
+Post weibo text from https based on node.

 ## Usage